Bayesian estimation of within-between modelsSource:

 wbm_stan( formula, data, id = NULL, wave = NULL, model = "w-b", detrend = FALSE, use.wave = FALSE, wave.factor = FALSE, min.waves = 2, model.cor = FALSE, family = gaussian, fit_model = TRUE, balance.correction = FALSE, dt.random = TRUE, dt.order = 1, chains = 3, iter = 2000, scale = FALSE, save_ranef = FALSE, interaction.style = c("double-demean", "demean", "raw"), weights = NULL, offset = NULL, ... )

 Model formula.
-See details for crucial
+See details for crucial info on

 The data, either a